SuhasSrinivasan/modkit/book/src/intro_pileup.md

 > If the reference FASTA does not have an index at `path/to/reference.fasta.fai` one will be created.

 ### Syntax of `--modified-bases`
-You may pass the "long-name" such as "5mC" or a primary base and the "short-name".
+You may pass the "long name" such as "5mC" or a primary base and the "short name" separated by a `:`.
-For example: `--modified-bases 5mC 5hmC 6mA` and `--modified-bases C:m C:h A:a` are equivalent.
+For example, `--modified-bases 5mC 5hmC 6mA` and `--modified-bases C:m C:h A:a` are equivalent.
 ChEBI codes can also be used.
-For example, a to make a pileup for a modBAM with a direct RNA reads you may use: `--modified-bases A:17596 A:69426 A:a C:m C:19228 G:19229`.
+For example, a to make a pileup for a modBAM with direct RNA reads you may use: `--modified-bases A:17596 A:69426 A:a C:m C:19228 G:19229`.

 > [!TIP]
 > If you don't know which modified bases are present in your modBAM run: `modkit modbam check-tags $bam --head 100`.